ManasManushya-Jawale/operatedarocket/README.md

 In short, its where you can type prompts.

 **Note**
-Operate Da Rocket is the first issue of my series "The Spacers" where the humanity tries to reach space but humans themself try to pull humanity back into slavery, rivalry, etc.
+Operate Da Rocket is the first issue of my series **Universe 0** where the humanity tries to reach space but humans themself try to pull humanity back into slavery, rivalry, etc.
 You are not the Protagnist nor Antagonist, you are the part of this big picture, standing for 72 years in a 10000 years of human struggle but leaving a path